 Taza makes chocolate that’s a little different from most.
 While many chocolate makers spend days on end refining and conching their products, Taza prides itself on being unrefined.

-Its chocolate is much more similar to the kinds of bars you might have found a hundred years ago.
-Cocoa beans and cane sugar are loosely stone ground in a traditional Mexican mill, then moulded straight into bars and discs.
-The result is a chocolate with a coarse, almost biscuit-like texture and a unique flavour.
+The ethos central to chocolate production at Taza is simple- doing less brings more when it comes to allowing the complex flavours of cacao to shine.
+In fact, its chocolate is much more similar to the kinds of bars you might have found a hundred years ago, still popular today in Mexico (and also in Modica, Italy).
+Organic cocoa beans and organic cane sugar are loosely stone ground in a traditional Mexican molino and moulded straight into bars and discs.
+Taza prides itself on being unrefined and minimally processed, in contrast to many chocolate makers who can spend days refining and conching their products until smooth.
+The result is a chocolate with a signature coarse, almost biscuit-like texture and a unique flavour.